A picture is worth a thousand words and the photo-sharing app Instagram has already proven to be worth over a billion

 These bots are designed to automate the user’s account interactions.
 These do everything from liking comments that customers leave on posts, to posting comments on another person’s content.
 This is seen as an excellent way of increasing engagement.
 An example of an Instagram bot would be Kenji.AI.

 This is a new Instagram bot that automates the user’s activity efficiently.
-It makes use of machine learning algorithms to comprehend who would be most likely to engage with your account.
+It makes use of machine learning algorithms to comprehend who would be most likely to engage with the user's account.